Australian Cobberdogs Coats and Colours

 Pigment is the colour of the nose and the skin lining around the eyes, lip rims, and on the pads of a dog's paws.
 The 'rose' pigment found in the dilute colours is not a lack of pigment, but is a definite colour.
 This means that there is no predisposition to sunburning or cancer in the rose pigmented Australian Cobberdog.

-Multiple colours. including Agouti, Phantom,abstract, and Pied seen in the Labradoodle, are unacceptable and penalised . in the pure breed Cobberdog.
+Multiple colours. including Agouti, and Phantom, as commonly seen in the Labradoodle, are undesirable in the pure breed Cobberdog.

-Raven, Black, Silver, Brown,[Rare] Café , Blond, Gold, White Rose, Blond Rose, Red Rose [Rare], Blue, Red, Parchment, Lavender, Merle (Chocolate and Blue) and Parti Colours which are a combination of any one of the colours with white.
+Raven, Black, Brown,[Rare] Café , Parchment, [Rare] White, Blond, Gold, White Rose, Blond Rose, Red Rose [Rare], Red, Merle (Chocolate and Blue) and Parti / Pie Colours which are a combination of any one of the colours with white.

 PIGMENT